pramod-simform/practise-graphql/Readme.md

 **I have also attached the sample db folder for start the app first time.
 I have also created a db seeder.
 We just need to create a env file and add the DB_URL there.
 Please find the seeder command below:**

 `npm run db:seed`

+**I have attached a sample env file (.env.example).
+Here from you can create your custom original env file.**